 Bonham rose through the Yankee farm system by way of Modesto, Akron and Binghamton.
 With Oakland in 1937, he pitched a seven-inning no-hitter against Seattle.
 At Kansas City the next year, he suffered the first bout of back pain that would limit him throughout his career.
 He traced the problem to an injury in his lumber-camp days.

-The 1940 Yankees were coming off an unprecedented four straight World Championships, but they were stuck around the .500 mark in August.
+The 1940 Yankees were coming off an unprecedented four straight World Series championships, but they were stuck around the .500 mark in August.
 Manager Joe McCarthy asked his longtime friend, Kansas City manager Billy Meyer, to recommend pitching help, and Meyer sent Bonham to New York.

 When Bonham arrived in early August, shortly before his 27th birthday, the Yankees had fallen nine games behind the league-leading Detroit Tigers.
 He won five of his first seven decisions, and othen n September 19 defeated Cleveland's ace, Bob Feller, to boost the Yankees into first place for a few hours.
 That was their high tide; they finished third, two games behind the Tigers.
 McCarthy said the Yankees would have won the pennant if they had had Bonham for the full season.

 The rookie righthander contributed a 9-3 record and a 1.90 ERA.
 It was computed as 1.91 at the time, because fractions of innings were rounded off; Bonham pitched 99 1/3 innings.
 Either way, it was by far the lowest in the American League for pitchers with at least 10 complete games (Bonham had exactly 10), and that was generally understood to be the qualification for the ERA championship.
 It is unclear whether there was a rule to that effect, but the practice was clear: As late as 1990, Macmillan's official Baseball Encyclopedia (Eighth Edition) did not recognize Yankee pitcher Wilcy Moore as the 1927 ERA leader because Moore, primarily a reliever, pitched only six complete games despite working 213 innings.